PriscilaIruela/ADW-OAC-HOLs/Lab3/README.md

 ## Create the connection from Oracle Analytics Cloud to Autonomous Database

-Oracle Autonomous Database only accepts secure connections to the database.
+**Oracle Autonomous Database** only accepts secure connections to the database.
 This requires a *\'wallet\'* file that contains the SQL\*NET configuration files and the secure connection information.
-Wallets are used by client utilities such as SQL Developer, SQL\*Plus etc. For this lab, you will use this same wallet mechanism to make a connection from OAC to the Autonomous Database.
+Wallets are used by client utilities such as SQL Developer, SQL\*Plus etc. For this lab, you will use this same wallet mechanism to make a connection from OAC to the **Autonomous Database**.

 ***Note**: This section assumes you have already created your Oracle Analytics Cloud instance as part of the 'Lab 200 - Provisioning your
 Oracle Analytics Cloud (OAC) instance\' section.
 If not, please return to the beginning of Lab200 and go through the instance creation.*